 Meet The Treasurer

-Growing up in North Dakota, State Treasurer Kelly Schmidt learned the values of hard work, keeping her word, and the importance of serving her community.
+Growing up in North Dakota, Treasurer Schmidt learned the values of hard work, keeping her word, and serving her community.
 Those are the same values that led her to public service and continue to guide her decisions as she represents the people of North Dakota.

-As State Treasurer, Schmidt serves as a member of the North Dakota State Investment Board, the Teachers Fund for Retirement Board (TFFR), State Canvassing Board, State Board of Tax Equalization, North Dakota State Historical Society, and the North Dakota Board of University and School Lands.
+As mandated by statute, the State Treasurer also serves her state as a member of the North Dakota State Investment Board, the Teachers Fund for Retirement Board (TFFR), State Canvassing Board, State Board of Tax Equalization, State Historical Board, and the North Dakota Board of University and School Lands.

-Recognized by her peers as a national leader, Treasurer Schmidt was elected and served as President of the National Association of State Treasurers (NAST) in 2011.
-She is past Chair of the National Association of State Treasurer’s (NAST) Foundation which oversees the educational activities of the organization which include the New Treasurers Symposium, the International Project assisting Mexican Public Finance Officials as well as initiatives to promote financial literacy across the nation.
-She is a past member of the Board of Directors for the National Jump$tart Coalition and the American Savings Education Council.
+Recognized by her peers as a national leader, Treasurer Schmidt was elected Chair of the State Financial Officers Foundation in September 2014.
+She served as President of the National Association of State Treasurers (NAST) in 2011 and also chaired its foundation.
+She is also a founding member of the North Dakota Jump$tart Coalition, past member of the Board of Directors for the National Jump$tart Coalition and the American Savings Education Council.
 In 2009, the Council of State Governments named her a “Toll Fellow” for her achievement and service to state government.

 Schmidt and her husband, Chuck, live in Mandan, and have four sons and four grandsons.
 She is a proud “Navy Mom,” with two of her sons serving in the U.S. Navy.